Massage Magic: 9 Amazing Benefits of Regular Massage Therapy

 Love Your Body – The connections created through regular massage therapy help release your self-conscious mind and breakdown barriers you have about your body.

 Distribution of Energy – Regular massage therapy can help focus energy on areas of your spiritual wellness system that are out of balance.
-Alternatively, it can distribute energy throughout your body for uninterrupted flow of creativity and spiritual wellness.

 Although there is limited scientific research about the spiritual benefits of massage, there is little doubt about how the spiritual benefits support your physical and mental wellness.
-In fact, I have personally received massage therapy as part of integrated medical treatment for several injuries over the years.

-As discussed here, there are many benefits of regular massage therapy.
+There are many benefits of regular massage therapy.
 You should consider your wellness needs, research your options, talk with massage therapists, check their credentials, and schedule your first appointment.

 You should also be sure to provide your professional massage therapist with your personal health information so he/she fully knows how to provide you with the most benefit.
 Your licensed massage therapist will determine what you need during each massage session.

 You will want to consider different massage techniques and whether you want to use a massage table or a massage chair.
 Do you want to use essential oils or lotions?
+These are some things to consider.

 From that point, you should seek to develop a comfortable relationship with your massage therapist and determine with your therapist how often you should receive massage therapy to reap the greatest benefit.
-The long-term benefits of massage are incredible if you give it time and choose the right therapist.

 - Staying Healthy After 60